Frequently Asked Questions by Learners

 What are Apprenticeships?

-This means that you will be learning essential skills relevant to the job you are doing.
-Training will usually take place at our training centre in Horwich, Bolton.
+This means that you will be learning essential skills that are relevant to the job you are doing.
+The majority of the training is completed within the workplace, but you would also be required to attend our training centre in Horwich, Bolton.
 Here, you will develop your skills at a level and pace that suits your individual needs.

 Why choose an Apprenticeship?